ARTorres22/CPE-487-A-Final-Project/README.md

 ## Modifications:

-These are the only files we have modified from the base files we got from the Lab GiHub
+These are the only files we have modified from the base files we got from the Lab GitHub

 ### 1. `pong.vhd`
 - The `pong.vhd` file has been mostly kept the same.